flycheck/flycheck/doc/manual/extending.rst

 `flycheck-jshintrc` that provides the name of the file, as explained in :ref:`syntax-checker-configuration-files`.

-In the :checkprop:`:command` we use a `config-file` form to pass the configuration file to the syntax checker.
+In the :flyc:checkprop:`:command` we use a `config-file` form to pass the configuration file to the syntax checker.
 If the configuration file is found, its path will be passed to the syntax checker, using the option specified after the `config-file` symbol.
 Otherwise the whole element is simply omitted from